AgileWithBlueprints/eRecipeBoxSampleApp/README.md

 - How to create a risk-driven sprint plan
 - How domain & object driven development drive design and implementation
 - How to design a reusable UI framework that supports CRUDing business data and UI window navigation
+- How to use Google email services with OAuth2
+- How to integrate OpenAI services into your business application
 - How to design and implement automated system tests
 - How to minimize effort documenting requirements by extracting detailed requirements from source code
 - How to use automation to generate large test data sets for stress testing